A Factor That Causes Population Growth To Decrease

 Historical Context

 Historically, large families were often seen as economically advantageous, particularly in agrarian societies where more children meant more labor.
+Even so, as societies developed and transitioned from agrarian to industrial economies, the dynamics began to shift.
 High infant mortality rates also encouraged families to have more children to ensure some would survive to adulthood.
-However, as societies developed and transitioned from agrarian to industrial economies, the dynamics began to shift.
 The introduction and widespread availability of modern contraception in the 20th century marked a turning point.

 The Demographic Transition Model

-Increased access to family planning and contraception plays a crucial role in the transition from stage 2 to stages 3 and 4, where population growth begins to slow and eventually stabilize or decline.
+Increased access to family planning and contraception is key here in the transition from stage 2 to stages 3 and 4, where population growth begins to slow and eventually stabilize or decline Small thing, real impact.
+Worth knowing..

 How Family Planning and Contraception Reduce Population Growth